 What Can You Do With an EMT Certification?

-Career opportunities for an EMT differ greatly depending upon level of certification, so anyone wishing to enter this field should know what her responsibilities will be within each certification standard.
+Career opportunities for an EMT differ greatly depending upon level of certification.
+Anyone wishing to enter this field should know the responsibilities inherent to each certification standard.

 The lowest level of certification is usually required of the people who tend to arrive first at the scene of an accident, such as firefighters and police officers.
 Their responsibilities are to provide basic emergency medical care until other EMS personnel have arrived at the scene.

 A basic certification as an Emergency Medical Technician allows someone to be employed as an entry-level EMT.
 Responsibilities of an EMT-Basic include assessing an emergency scene, controlling bleeding, applying splints, assisting with childbirth, administering oxygen, and performing basic life support skills, including CPR.

 In most states that offer intermediate training, it can be obtained in either EMT-Shock Trauma or EMT-Cardiac.
 These certifications increase an EMT's roles and responsibilities to include administering intravenous fluids (and some advanced medications), using manual defibrillators, and using advanced airway techniques and equipment during respiratory emergencies.

 The highest level of certification rewards recipients with a tremendous amount of responsibility at the scene of a medical emergency.
 They are authorized to provide extensive pre-hospital care, which includes administering drugs orally and intravenously, interpreting electrocardiograms (EKGs), and performing endotracheal intubations.

 - American Ambulance Association

 - National Association of EMS Educators